ishmandoo/ishmandoo.github.io/_posts/2016-09-24-importing-to-jekyll-from-nfs-wordpress.markdown

 comments: []
 ---
 <p>
   I messed up my Wordpress installation and I don't know how to fix it.
-It was hosted on <a href="www.nearylfreespeech.net">nearlyfreespeech.net </a>, but their version of the wordpress command line client seems to be either broken or too old to work with an up-to-date Wordpress install.
-Eiter way, I don't have access to the wp-cli.
+It was hosted on <a href="www.nearylfreespeech.net">nearlyfreespeech.net </a>, but their version of the wordpress command line client seems to be either broken or too old to work with an up-to-date Wordpress install. either way, I don't have access to the wp-cli.
 So, I decided to try something else
 </p>

 <p>